What are blind spots?

 Solutions for reducing blind spots

-There are various ways to minimise blind spots while driving a vehicle;
+There are various ways to to check and minimise blind spots while driving a vehicle;

-- Turning your head briefly to check the area behind your vehicle
+- Turning your head briefly (chin to shoulder) to check the area behind your vehicle

 - Using larger mirrors